AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/set_contains.doc.md

 ## Description

-`Typelivore::SetContains` accepts a variable number of nonrepetitive elements and returns a predicate that checks if the argument is in the previously provided elements.
+`Typelivore::SetContains` accepts a set of nonrepetitive elements and returns a predicate.
+When invoked by an argument, the function checks if the argument is in the previously provided set.
 <pre><code>   Arguments...
 -> Element
 -> Element &in; Arguments... ?